xephora/Tech-Scripts-n-Goodies/SoLazyScriptz/Privilege Escalation/Windows Privesc/readme.md

 # Windows Privilege Escalation tools to help me get system access.
+Majority of these privilege escalation tactics come from the list of great resources below.
+I do not take credit for any of these.

 ## GREAT Privesc Resources